pawelc/docs/ideas.md

 Check if making dependency on the nodes which do not have monotonic constraint improve performance

+Try activation normalization instead of batch normalization as used in the Glow paper.

 #MADE: Masked Autoencoder for Distribution Estimation
 Maybe MADE is worse than out model because the first component of the AR decomposition is not encoded my the NN ?
 Try adding direct connections between input and output like in MADE.